Recommendations

 Aldwych farce.
 Acting as legal guardian of Kitty Stratton, Sir Hector Benbow sells the titular country house to Mrs Frush - who then complains that it is haunted.
 Various investigators and occupants spend a night searching for the ghost.

-The influence of Tom Walls in Thark can be felt in the way modern Comedy films handle macabre elegance.
+The influence of Tom Walls in Thark can be felt in the way modern Horror films handle macabre elegance.
 From the specific lighting choices to the pacing, this 1932 release set a high bar for atmospheric immersion.

 View Details